- Year: 1938

 - Dream Disengaged Availability: Sold-Out

-- Limited Editions: 299 Standard Edition, 75 Museum Edition hand-signed by Heinz family
+- Builds: 299 Standard Edition, and 75 Museum Edition hand-signed by Heinz family

 - Official Release Date: March 3rd 2012